-The volume of new medium- and long-term business in the segment amounted to €4.8 bn, which was 37 % higher than the equivalent prior-year figure (€ 3.5 bn).
-The new business included the takeover of a land transport finance portfolio from DVB Bank SE with a value of €1.3 bn, of which €1.0 bn related to new medium- and long-term business.
+The volume of new medium- and long-term business in the segment amounted to \notin 4.8 bn, which was 37 % higher than the equivalent prior-year figure (\notin 3.5 bn).
+The new business included the takeover of a land transport finance portfolio from DVB Bank SE with a value of \notin 1.3 bn, of which \notin 1.0 bn related to new medium- and long-term business.

-Net interest income for the segment, mainly generated by corporate finance, came to $\leq 170 \, \text{m}$, which was down by $\leq 28 \, \text{m}$ year on year.
+Net interest income for the segment, mainly generated by corporate finance, came to \notin 170 m, which was down by \notin 28 m year on year.
 Although net interest income in corporate finance remained steady, the equivalent figures for the capital markets operations, cash management and the municipal lending business declined.
-Loss allowances amounted to a net addition of \le 47 m, a very significant increase on the prior-year net addition of \le 6 m.
+Loss allowances amounted to a net addition of \notin 47 m, a very significant increase on the prior-year net addition of \notin 6 m.

-Net fee and commission income amounted to €69 m compared with €56 m in the corresponding prior-year period.
+Net fee and commission income amounted to $\leq 69 \text{ m}$ compared with $\leq 56 \text{ m}$ in the corresponding prior-year period.
 Fees and commissions from all the customer groups managed in the segment went up.

-The segment's net trading income for the first six months of 2019 came to a net expense of € 24m (H1 2018: net income of € 22m).
+The segment's net trading income for the first six months of 2019 came to a net expense of \notin 24 m (H1 2018: net income of \notin 22 m).
 A significant rise in customer business in capital market operations in the first half of 2019 was more than offset by valuation markdowns on derivatives because of the fall in interest rates.

-General and administrative expenses in the segment increased by \in 14 m compared with the prior-year period to \in 245 m.
+General and administrative expenses in the segment increased by $\notin 14$ m compared with the prior-year period to $\notin 245$ m.
 This increase arose largely from the planned rise in the overhead allocation and, to a small degree, from the project costs related to the takeover of the land transport finance portfolio.

-The segment incurred a loss before taxes of $\leq 53 \,\mathrm{m}$ compared with a profit before taxes of $\leq 55 \,\mathrm{m}$ in the corresponding prioryear period; the main contributing factor was the contraction in net trading income.
+The segment incurred a loss before taxes of \notin 53 m compared with a profit before taxes of \notin 55 m in the corresponding prioryear period; the main contributing factor was the contraction in net trading income.